tunedev/caliper/docs/source/concepts/runtime-config.md

 #### Supported Query Strategies

-A description of the different types of query strategy for both the 1.4 and 2.2 SUT can be found [here](https://hyperledger.github.io/fabric-sdk-node/release-1.4/module-fabric-network.html#.DefaultQueryHandlerStrategies__anchor)
+A description of the different types of query strategy for both the 2.2 Fabric bindind can be found [here](https://hyperledger.github.io/fabric-sdk-node/release-2.2/module-fabric-network.html#.DefaultQueryHandlerStrategies__anchor).
+Note that only the ones listed below are supported.

 To select a query strategy set the property `caliper-fabric-gateway-querystrategy` to one of the following